BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - Back to Basics: Cpp Value Semantics - Klaus Iglberger
   - Back to Basics: Master C++ Value Categories With Standard Tools - Inbal Levi
   - Val: A Safe Language to Interoperate with C++ - Dimitri Racordon
+  - A Tour of C++ Recognised User Type Categories - Nina Ranns
 - [Lighting Talks](#lightning-talks)
   - Who is Looking for a C++ Job? - Jens Weller
   - -std=c++20 -- Will This C++ Code Compile? - Tulio Leao